wacncontent/CustomizeTool/addCommentOutput/includes/virtual-machines-common-containers.md

 It's pretty cool.

-Windows Containers provide the same advantages as Linux containers, however for applications that run on Windows.
-Windows Containers support the Docker image format and Docker API, however can also be managed using PowerShell.
+Windows Containers provide the same advantages as Linux containers for applications that run on Windows.
+Windows Containers support the Docker image format and Docker API, but they can also be managed using PowerShell.
 Two container runtimes are available with Windows Containers, Windows Server Containers and Hyper-V Containers.
-Hyper-V Containers provide an additional layer of isolation by hosting each container in a super optimized virtual machine.
+Hyper-V Containers provide an additional layer of isolation by hosting each container in a super-optimized virtual machine.
 To learn more about Windows Containers see [About Windows Containers]( https://msdn.microsoft.com/virtualization/windowscontainers/about/about_overview).
 To try Windows Containers in Azure, see the [Windows Container Azure Quick Start]( https://msdn.microsoft.com/virtualization/windowscontainers/quick_start/azure_setup).

 That's pretty cool, too.